Block2Chainz/block-planes/readme.md

 Due to the above pros and cons, we decided to go with number 2.
 It increases the initial complexity for the user, but decreases overall inconsistencies.
 Furthermore, in a real-use scenario, someone who is actually interested in a blockchain enabled game will already have MetaMask installed or will be well aware of how it works.

+## How to check out the Multiplayer game
+You can have a friend sign up and invite you to a game.

+Alternatively you can open an incognito tab, create another player, and invite them to a game.

+And finally, you can always contact me and I will be happy log on and play with you (vrdoljaknicholas@gmail.com).

 ## How it was built
 The BlockPlanes front-end was built using React/Redux/React-Router.